 The subject being dealt with here is complex and a thorough treatment could easily turn into a large book.
 This is not our intention, so therefore we will be brief and not cover all relevant Scripture passages.

 For all practical purposes salvation has always been the same.
 We would concede that salvation was different in the Old Testament in some small technicalities such as them having a more limited knowledge of Christ and looking forward to his redemptive work, but the basic elements of faith, grace, and repentance have always remained the same.
-Salvation since Old Testament times involves a more complete knowledge of Christ (such as details about his death, burial and resurrection), something for which Old Testament saints would not have been held responsible.
+Salvation since Old Testament times involves a more complete knowledge of Christ (such as specific details about his death, burial, and resurrection), something for which Old Testament saints would not have been held responsible.
 Luke 12:48 tells us For unto whomsoever much is given, of him shall be much required...

 Peter Ruckman does teach salvation by grace in the current church age, but for other periods it is a different matter.
 Here is a representative quote that summarizes his views: